Canadian Natural Resources Limited (CNQ) Shares Up Despite Recent Market Volatility

 CNQ’s Market Performance

-CNQ’s stock has seen a 1.51% increase for the week, with a -5.92% drop in the past month and a -3.80% fall in the past quarter.
-The volatility ratio for the week is 3.36%, and the volatility levels for the past 30 days are at 3.45% for Canadian Natural Resources Limited The simple moving average for the last 20 days is -1.81% for CNQ stock, with a simple moving average of -2.66% for the last 200 days.
+The stock of Canadian Natural Resources Limited (CNQ) has seen a 10.83% increase in the past week, with a -3.25% drop in the past month, and a 5.02% gain in the past quarter.
+The volatility ratio for the week is 2.05%, and the volatility levels for the past 30 days are at 3.37% for CNQ.
+The simple moving average for the last 20 days is 8.11% for CNQ stock, with a simple moving average of 5.98% for the last 200 days.

 Analysts’ Opinion of CNQ